At the age of six, Cyn Terese was fortunate to find her true

-During her last semester before obtaining her degree in Psychology with Highest Honors, she found herself standing in an empty hallway waiting to attend her very last elective class of the semester.
+During her last semester before obtaining her degree in Psychology with Highest Honors, she found herself standing in an empty hallway waiting to attend her very last elective class of the semester before graduation.
 While waiting outside the closed door, directly across the hallway Cyn Terese noticed a naked man sitting on a chair in an art studio surrounded by students sketching him.
 Sneaking peeks into the art studio, and of course at the naked man that seemed completely comfortable in his scrawny, skeletal like frame, she noticed that her heart was fluttering much like when one falls in love – no not with the naked man but with the energy of the art studio.
 Cyn Terese also noticed that the scent of oil paint and linseed oil gave her a sense of true comfort and warmth much like when one sits by a warm crackling fire on Christmas Eve.

-Cyn Terese found this sense of completeness foreign since she had all but forgotten that she once was a painter of sorts.
+Cyn Terese found this sense of completeness foreign since she had all but forgotten that she was once a painter of sorts.
 Discovering this new sensation that almost made her want to weep with joy, she had to explore it further.
-Since all she needed was an elective to graduate, Cyn Terese decided to register for the painting class instead.
+Since all she needed was an (any) elective to graduate, Cyn Terese decided to register for the painting class instead.
 Then reality set in.
 She didn't know how to paint - and she didn't want to be embarrassed showing her ineptitude.
 While attending the latter part of class that day, Cyn Terese became aware that the next assignment was for each student to pick a master painter and paint a study of one of his paintings.
 Since Vincent Van Gogh’s expressionist style of painting was pretty much out there, Cyn Terese chose the “Cypresses with Two Female Figures” to paint.
 At the very least, mimicking his mad, wild brush strokes could cover up her complete inexperience with paint on canvas.

-However, in the last two years, Cyn Terese has switched to painting with acrylics as they are quicker to dry and the results are similar to oils in richness of color and texture.
+Surrounded by all that loveliness of nature and rolling hills, Cyn Terese undeniably enjoys painting landscapes.
+Although her preferred style of painting is a mixture of expressionism in the midst of surreal/abstract using oils, Cyn Terese has switched to painting with acrylics as they are quicker to dry and the results are similar to oils in richness of color and texture.
 Where the thick texture in her oil paintings was achieved by building up with paint alone, Cyn Terese has discovered a variety of ways to achieve the same thickness of texture using acrylics.
 The results are uncanny leaving clients to ask, “Is this oil or acrylic?”
 Cyn Terese incorporates a variety of substances such as handmade paper, drywall mud, molding gel, ribbons as stencils, metals, and found items to express her real and surreal/abstract images.

 “When I’m creating a piece of artwork, time does not exist.
 It begins with a memory, or a feeling, or a desire, or a comforting sound that needs a visual form to make it come to life.
 This visual representation is my way of sorting things out; of understanding events in my life and the world I live in.”